Defending Person Detection Against Adversarial Patch Attack by using Universal Defensive Frame: Related Works

 \subsection{Defending against Adversarial Patch Attack}

-Many works have been conducted to attacking person detection networks, while relatively less attention has been paid to defending against person-hiding adversarial patch attacks.
-Some defense methods have been devoted to defending against a patch attack for image classification \cite{rao2020adversarial,chiang2020certified,levine2020randomized,xiang2020patchguard}.
-Rao \etal~\cite{rao2020adversarial} proposed adversarial training approach that resist to patch attack.
-Chiang \etal~\cite{chiang2020certified} proposed a certified defense method with interval bound propagation (IBP).
-Although these approaches have shown efficacy against patch attacks, they hardly transferred to object detection because of their computational complexity \cite{chiang2020certified,levine2020randomized}.
-Most of these methods require multiple forward passes for all possible patch locations and are thus computationally expensive.
+Some defense methods have been devoted to defending against an adversarial patch attack for image classification \cite{rao2020adversarial,chiang2019certified, mccoyd2020minority,levine2020randomized,xiang2020patchguard}.
+McCoyd \etal~\cite{mccoyd2020minority} proposed the Minority Report defense.
+It predicts the location of the non-ideal prediction as the patch position while masking the pixels of the input image.
+Xiang \mbox{\etal~\cite{xiang2020patchguard}} proposed a certified defense method named PatchGuard.
+It aggregates all classification logit predictions while masking the spatial pixels of the feature, and thus defends against patch attacks by excluding abnormal scores.
+Although these approaches have shown efficacy against patch attacks, they hardly transferred to detection because their algorithm heavily depends on the classification logit, not on the spatial location information.
+Furthermore, most of these methods require multiple forward passes for all possible patch locations and are thus computationally expensive.

-Some studies focus on defending against an adversarial patch attack in object detection tasks.
+Other defenses have focused on defending against an adversarial patch attack in detection tasks.
 Toward this end, Saha \etal~\cite{saha2020role} exploited spatial-context information between objects.
 To utilize this spatial-context information, they overlay an out-of-context patch on an image.
 Then, they train the detection network with out-of-context patch images.
-However, this requires additional training datasets and training the detection network from scratch.
-Ji \etal~ \cite{ji2021adversarial} proposed a plug-in defense component for the YOLO detection model to defend against person-hiding patch attacks.
-By training the detection model to detect adversarial patches, it avoids false person detection.
-Most of these defense methods can defend against an adversarial patch attack.
-However, these methods need to re-train the detection network, which requires large computational costs and training time.
-Also, they require extra module for inference and additional dataset.
-In this paper, we propose a novel approach that optimizes a frame pattern that obviates retraining the model and avoid large computational costs.
+However, this requires additional training datasets and re-training the detection network from scratch.
+Ji \etal~ \cite{ji2021adversarial} proposed a plug-in defense component for the YOLO detection model to defend against adversarial patch attacks.
+It avoids false person detection by training the detection model to detect adversarial patches.
+Chiang \etal~\cite{chiang2021adversarial} proposed a strategy that defends against adversarial patch attacks by detecting and removing the adversarial patch with an extra detection model called the segmentor.
+The segmentor segments the region that adversarial patch is located and removes that region.
+Most of these defense methods can defend against adversarial patch attacks.
+But, these methods need to re-train the detection network, which requires large computational costs and training time.
+They also require extra heavy modules for inference and an additional dataset.